dreifusjack/ThreeTrios/docs/README.md

 ## Changes for part 2
-* Added observation methods for grid sizes, we chose not to add this in part 1 because any class that accesses a read only model can get a copy of the grid and acess the size configurations throught that copy.
-However these methods makes it easier to access grid sizings.
+* Added observation methods for grid sizes, we chose not to add this in part 1 because any class that accesses a read only model can get a copy of the grid and access the size configurations through that copy.
+However these methods makes it easier to access grid sizing's.
-* Added observation method for getting the contents of the grid at a specifc coordinate.
-Once again we didn't add this orginally because other classes can get the a copy of the whole grid which would allow them to get any cell at a specific coordinate.
-However this method makes this process easier for specifc cells.
+* Added observation method for getting the contents of the grid at a specific coordinate.
+Once again we didn't add this originally because other classes can get the a copy of the whole grid which would allow them to get any cell at a specific coordinate.
+However this method makes this process easier for specific cells.
-* Added obvervation method for getting a players current score.
+* Added observation method for getting a players current score.
 We had this as a private helper in part 1, but now it is in our read only model interface.
-* Added method that is given a card and two cooridnates, determines how many flips that card would make in the battle phase.
-We did not add this because we didn't find the functionality neccessary in part 1, but now that we are designing stratagies, it is needed.
+* Added method that is given a card and two coordinates, determines how many flips that card would make in the battle phase.
+We did not add this because we didn't find the functionality necessary in part 1, but now that we are designing strategies, it is needed.
+* We created a controller to start the model for us.
+The controller does not have any functionality yet other than the playGame() method that takes in 2 Strings, first one is the direction to get to get the world(grid) configurations and the second String is about the direction of the cards configurations we want to use for our game.
+The main constructor our model now does not take in anything since the controller process the information in the configuration files for us.

+## Extra credits for part 2
+* We attempted to do design all the strategies provided for extra credit, which are strategy 3 and strategy 4 and the chain strategy to combine multiple strategies.
+* The third strategy class's name is MinimizeFlipStrategy and the fourth strategy class's name is MinimaxStrategy and the chain strategy name is ChainStrategy.
+You can find the implementations of these 2 strategies following this path "src/cs3500/threetrios/strategy".
+* Then, the test classes for these extra credit strategies are located in "test/cs3500/threetrios/strategy", the name for the test class of MinimizeFlipStrategy is MinimizeFlipStrategyTest and the name for the test class of the MinimaxStrategy is MinimaxStrategyTest and the test class's name of the ChainStrategy is ChainStrategyTest.